Chinese 'wolf warrior' diplomats yell at Xinjiang criticism | ExBulletin

 Referring to the transatlantic slave trade that same week, she argued that others were unable to criticize China.

-Chinese envoys say Beijing has been forced to retaliate as rivals – especially in the West – band together to curb its rise.
+Chinese envoys say Beijing was forced to retaliate as rivals, especially in the West, rallied to curb its rise.

-But the attitude of officials has changed markedly under Xi, from late leader Deng Xiaoping’s philosophy of “hide your strength, bide your time.”
+But the attitude of officials has changed significantly under Xi, compared to the late leader Deng Xiaoping’s philosophy of “hide your strength, bide your time.”

-When France recently summoned the Chinese ambassador for “unacceptable” behavior, the embassy said it would not immediately bow and instead come “to make representations” on the sanctions and Taiwan’s issues.
+When France recently summoned the Chinese ambassador for “unacceptable” behavior, the embassy said it would not immediately obey and would instead come “to make representations” on the sanctions and Taiwan’s issues.

 Observers suggest larger geopolitical calculations are at stake with the benefit of throwing mud at the once untouchable bigwigs of the global political order.